Why is this medication prescribed?

 Before taking lumacaftor and ivacaftor,

-- tell your doctor and pharmacist what medications you are taking or plan to take while taking lumacaftor and ivacaftor.
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking lumacaftor and ivacaftor.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- the following nonprescription or herbal products may interact with lumacaftor and ivacaftor tablets: lansoprazole, (Prevacid), omeprazole (Prilosec), St. John's Wort, and ranitidine (Zantac).
+- you should know that the following nonprescription or herbal products may interact with lumacaftor and ivacaftor tablets: lansoprazole, omeprazole, ranitidine, and St. John's Wort.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking lumacaftor and ivacaftor tablets.
 Do not start any of these medications while taking lumacaftor and ivacaftor without discussing with your healthcare provider.

 - tell your doctor if you have or have ever had breathing problems or conditions, an organ transplant, or liver or kidney disease.